Jason-M-Brown/game_of_life/README.md

 thorough, hand-verified unit and integration testing.
 Currently a terminal-based MVP, with plans to expand to a Node backend and React frontend.

+## Issues

+The simulation runs entirely client-side to avoid network round-trip latency between generations.
+The backend provides a REST API for persistence operations such as creating, retrieving, and deleting saved boards, but is not involved in the real-time simulation loop.

 ## Setup

 ## Tech Stack